fauna/faunadb-swift/Example/README.md

 ## Implementation

 This demo is a simple blog post manager.
-It has a basic model called `Post` instances of which must have a title and may optionally have a body.
+It has a basic model called `Post`, instances of which must have a title and may optionally have a body.

-Most of the interaction with FaunaDB is located at [Posts.swift](https://github.com/faunadb/faunadb-swift/blob/master/Example/Example/Post.swift) file.
+Most of the interaction with FaunaDB is located in the [Posts.swift](https://github.com/faunadb/faunadb-swift/blob/master/Example/Example/Post.swift) file.
 It contains the base model `Post` as well as the code needed to store, update, delete, and show posts saved at FaunaDB.